jonnius/camera-scanner/README.md

 # Camera Scanner

-Use your camera to scan documents
+This is an Ubuntu Touch App to scan documents using your camera.

+Please be aware that this app is still under development and not really working, yet!

+## Dependencies
+Install [clickable](https://github.com/bhdouglass/clickable), which is used to build this app and dependencies.

+This app depends on OpenCV.
+You can easily build OpenCV by running

+    clickable build-libs

+This may take some time, as OpenCV is built for both, armhf and amd64.

 ## Installation
-This app is build via [clickable](https://github.com/bhdouglass/clickable).
-You need to build OpenCV first by running

-    clickable build-libs

-This may take some time, but you only need to do this once.
-Clickable will build OpenCV both for armhf and amd64.
-Now you are ready to build and install the app.
-Simply run
+To build and install the app, simply run

     clickable

 See [clickable documentation](http://clickable.bhdouglass.com/) for details.

-To build the app for Desktop run
+To build the app for desktop, run

     clickable desktop

+## Credits
-Credits: The image processing is mainly a port of the Android app [OpenNoteScanner](https://github.com/ctodobom/OpenNoteScanner).
+The image processing is mainly a port of the Android app [OpenNoteScanner](https://github.com/ctodobom/OpenNoteScanner).

-Please be aware that this app is still under development and not really working, yet!